adamkumlin/adamkumlin/README.md

 # Welcome, traveller!
 My name is Adam and I'm very interested in web development and programming.
-I am currently studying web development at University and I absolutely love it.

 ## Interests
 - Web development and programming